-We are able to act for landlords in respect of all types of residential landlord and tenant disputes, including the following:
+We act predominantly for landlords in respect of all types of residential landlord and tenant disputes, including the following:

 Most straightforward eviction matters for our landlord clients can be dealt with under a fixed fee.
 Please contact us for more information.

-If your tenant has accrued rent arrears, we are able to assist with recovering these.
-This can either be via possession claims (see above) by serving a section 8 notice pursuant to the Housing Act 1988, or through the County Court Money Claims Centre to recover the money alone.
+If a tenant has accrued rent arrears, we are able to assist with recovering these.
+This can either be via a possession claim (see above), by serving a section 8 notice pursuant to the Housing Act 1988, or through County Court proceedings to recover the money alone.
 If the rent arrears are under £10,000, please see the following page.

-A landlord is required to protect a tenant’s deposit in one of the three government-approved schemes.
-Failing to do so within 30 days may mean that the tenant is entitled to compensation equivalent to up to three times the value of the deposit.
-We can advise landlord clients on their compliance with the regulations and assist and advise tenants if their landlord is in breach.
+A landlord is required to protect a tenant’s deposit in one of the three Government-approved schemes.
+Failing to do so within 30 days may mean that a tenant is entitled to compensation equivalent to up to three times the value of the deposit.
+We can advise landlord clients on compliance with the regulations and can assist with a claim brought by a tenant.

-If a tenant fails to keep the landlord’s property in good repair, then we can assist and advise you in respect of any disrepair claims (either during the tenancy or at its end).
-We can help you to recover the cost of repair from the deposit and, if necessary, take further separate action against the tenant to cover any additional losses not provided for by the deposit.
+We can assist and advise landlords if a tenant fails to keep the landlord’s property in good repair in breach of the tenancy agreement, either during the tenancy or at its end.
+We help landlords to recover the cost of repair from any deposit or advise on taking action against the tenant and/or a guarantor to cover any losses not provided for by a deposit.

 Possession proceedings and recovering rent arrears for landlord